Want to know how to buy shares?

 First thing’s first, you’ll need to find a broker to buy and sell shares.
-Most people go for online brokers these days (though you can still find ones that work face-to-face or over the phone).
+Most people go for online brokers these days (though you can still find ones that work face-to-face or over the phone in the UK).

 The right broker for you will depend on how confident you are when investing, whether you just want to DIY or would like a bit of hand-holding.